The Making of the Super Bowl Champion Eagles

 These changes were made so that Kelly could find players who fit his system.
-As a result, he brought in a slew of new players.
-Those most notable included: Sam Bradford, Kiko Alonso, Byron Maxwell, Ryan Matthews, and DeMarco Murray.
+As a result, he brought in a slew of new players, including Sam Bradford, Kiko Alonso, Byron Maxwell, Ryan Matthews, and DeMarco Murray.

 This large-scale overhaul set the Eagles back.
 To put it into perspective, the Eagles made playoffs in 2013, Kelly's first year with the team.
 Not only did they win the NFC East, but they posted a respectable 10-6 record.
 In 2014, the team reached ten wins yet again; however, this time they failed to reach the playoffs.